Author / Historian

 His subsequent book, "Williamsville and the War of 1812," unravels another chapter of local history.
 Amidst the chaos of war, Williamsville played a pivotal role, hosting thousands of soldiers and witnessing both triumph and tragedy.
 From makeshift barracks to the somber grounds of a military hospital, the landscape bore witness to untold suffering and sacrifice.
 Buscaglia's narrative weaves together accounts of heroism and hardship, shedding light on forgotten landmarks and honoring the memories of those who served.

-In his latest endeavor, "Ancient Forts, Mounds, and Burial Grounds of WNY," Buscaglia ventures further back in time.
+In his third endeavor, "Ancient Forts, Mounds, and Burial Grounds of WNY," Buscaglia ventures further back in time.
 Inspired by the writings of T. Apoleon Cheney and others, he embarks on a journey to unearth the remnants of a forgotten civilization.
 Drawn to the enigmatic earthworks and burial sites scattered throughout Western New York, Buscaglia seeks to preserve their legacy and unravel the mysteries they hold.
 With reverence for the sacredness of these sites, he emphasizes the importance of obtaining proper permission before exploring them, mindful of their significance to both the past and present.

 Other Research by J. A. Buscaglia